50% off Everything | Code: CLASSOF23 | Ends 3/27

-If you’re not having a party, and are simply announcing your graduation (as you should – it’s a big deal!) send announcements anywhere from 2 weeks before the graduation to 4 weeks after.
+If you’re not having a grad party, and are simply announcing your graduation (as you should – it’s a big deal!) send your graduation announcements anywhere from 2 weeks before the graduation commencement to 4 weeks after.

-If you’re having a graduation party, we suggest sending your invitations 3-4 weeks before graduation (definitely no less than 2 weeks before).
+If your announcement is doubling as your graduation party invitation, we suggest mailing them 3-4 weeks before your party (definitely no less than 2 weeks before).

 Good news!
 Even custom graduation announcements and invites can be delivered to your door in just a matter of days.